braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/cloud_ingestion.md

 #### Example table configuration

-We have a public github repo for customers to share best practices or code snippets, which can be found [here](https://github.com/braze-inc/braze-examples/tree/main/data-ingestion).
-To contribute your own snippets, create a PR!
+We have a public [GitHub repository](https://github.com/braze-inc/braze-examples/tree/main/data-ingestion) for customers to share best practices or code snippets.
+To contribute your own snippets, create a pull request!

 ## Product setup